 Myricetin: Myricetin exhibits a diverse range of activities that include strong antioxidant, anticancer, and anti-inflammatory activities.
 Recent research also suggests that myricetin may be beneficial to protect against diseases such as Parkinson's and Alzheimer's.

-Similar to blueberries, raspberries are full of potent antioxidants including quercetin and ellagic acid, that can help reduce the risk of a number of diseases.
-This includes diabetes, cancer, obesity, arthritis, heart disease, and various brain disorders.
-Overall, raspberries are incredibly delicious, easy to add to any diet, are full of vitamins and minerals, are an excellent source of fiber, and can help protect you from a variety of diseases.
+Raspberries can reduce your risk of developing a number of diseases including diabetes, cancer, obesity, arthritis, heart disease, and various brain disorders.
+Overall, raspberries are incredibly delicious, easy to add into any diet, are full of vitamins and minerals, are a great source of fiber, and can help protect you from a variety of diseases.